You are currently viewing What To Do If Your Car Gets Keyed: 7 Tips You Need to Know

 2. Document the Incident

-3. Contact the Authorities
+3. Contact Your Local Authorities

 • Your contact details: Include your name, phone number, and address.